-COMET uses indexing for arranging documents systematically (collecting, parsing and storing of documents).
+COMET uses indexing for arranging documents systematically (collecting, parsing, and storing documents).
 It is done to increase the speed and performance of a search query while finding a required document.

 COMET uses Autocomplete, which is a very useful tool, that makes suggestions to the user as she/he types data into a field, similar to any contemporary search engine, such as Google.

-Code list containing Associations, and other similar organizations, is managed by administrator and superuser.
+The code list containing Associations, and other similar organizations, is managed by the administrator and superuser.
 Superusers can add, edit and inactivate existing associations in the list.

-Some organizations have relations such as parent-child, e.g. National association is the parent organization to Regional association.
+Some organizations have relations such as parent-child, e.g. National Association is the parent organization of the Regional Association.
 In case the user is registered for an organization, he/she will be able to work with the organizations below in the hierarchy.